 Scott has developed and led growth and digital innovation strategies for more than 20 years, primarily in the enterprise tech industry.
 He has a track record of leading digital transformation to strengthen brands, grow demand and delight customers.
 Prior to joining Sitecore, Scott served as senior vice president of marketing at Bazaarvoice and was vice president of global marketing for a $55 billion division at HP.
 At HP, Scott led a number of transformative company-wide initiatives, including pioneering the company's social practice, digitising worldwide product launches and restructuring the outbound go-to-market model.
 Scott is a frequent speaker at industry marketing events and often cited as one of the most influential marketers in tech.

-Rich has been providing legal counsel to technology companies for over 20 years.
-Prior to joining Sitecore, Rich served as vice president and assistant general counsel to Autodesk, Inc., an innovative, industry-leading design software and services company.
-He was responsible for international legal issues relating to intellectual property matters, global compliance, SEC reporting, mergers and acquisitions, litigation, human resources, privacy and data protection, and marketing.
-Previously, Rich was in private practice at the San Francisco offices of Sheppard Mullin and Bronson & McKinnon, where he supported technology companies with corporate and commercial litigation matters.
+Rich has guided legal and employment matters for technology companies for more than 20 years.
+At Sitecore, he is responsible for overseeing and directing the company’s global legal and HR teams.
+Prior to joining Sitecore, Rich served as vice president and assistant general counsel to Autodesk, Inc., an industry-leading design software and services company.
+While there, he was responsible for international legal issues relating to intellectual property, global compliance, executive compensation, SEC reporting, mergers and acquisitions, litigation, employment, privacy, and data protection.
+Previously, Rich was in private practice at the San Francisco offices of Sheppard Mullin and Bronson, Bronson & McKinnon, where he supported technology companies with corporate and commercial litigation matters.
 Rich holds a B.A. from the University of California, Berkeley, and an MBA and JD from Santa Clara University.

 Dan has held financial leadership positions in both traditional corporations and high-growth venture- or equity-backed technology companies for more than 15 years.
 He founded and built Sitecore’s Financial Planning and Analysis function in support of the company’s 35%+ annual revenue growth and played a lead role in the sale of a majority interest to the private equity firm EQT.
 Prior to joining Sitecore, Dan was Vice President of Financial Planning and Analysis at the technology company Rocket Fuel, where he built and led the finance organisation through revenue growth and helped to drive a successful IPO and subsequent secondary offering.
 Prior to Rocket Fuel, he held progressive roles in corporate finance with Nestlé USA and AT&T, Inc. Dan holds an MBA in Finance from the University of California at Davis and a BS in Electrical Engineering from Washington University in St. Louis, Missouri.